Follow LawCareers.Net

 Pupillage

-Pupillage is one year spent in an authorised pupillage training organisation (either barristers' chambers or another approved legal environment), usually split into two six-month periods referred to as 'sixes'.
+Pupillage is one year (or two years if being completed part time) spent in an authorised training organisation (either a barristers' chambers or another approved legal environment), usually split into two six-month periods referred to as 'sixes'.

 First six

-Without practising, you will observe and assist your pupil supervisor and other barristers in chambers.
-The intention is that the pupil share the supervisor’s daily professional life.
+The first six is referred to as the non-practising months.
+Without practising, you’ll observe and assist your pupil supervisor and other barristers in chambers.
+The intention is that you share your supervisor’s daily professional life.

 Second six

-During these six months you’ll be a practising barrister.
-You may have cases and your own clients whom you’ll represent in court.
-Now you start to build up your reputation as a barrister.
+The second six is referred to as the practising months.
+During these six months you’ll be entitled to supply legal services and exercise rights of audience as a barrister.
+You may have cases and your own clients, who you’ll represent in court.
+This is when you start to build up your reputation as a barrister.